5600.5: Procedures for Life-Threatening Asthma Attacks and Systemic Allergic Reactions

 3. Check airway patency, breathing, respiratory rate, and pulse.

-4. Administer medications (Epi-Pen and albuterol) per standing order.
+4. Administer medications epinephrine auto injector and nebulized albuterol per standing order.

 a.
-Administer an adult Epi-Pen IM for a child over fifty (50) pounds and Epi-Pen IM Junior for a child under fifty (50) pounds.
+Administer an adult epinephrine auto injector IM for a child over (60) sixty pounds and epinephrine auto injector IM Junior for a child under (60) sixty pounds.
 The container for each dose and the container holding all dosages shall be marked "FOR EMERGENCY USE ONLY" in bold print.

 b.
 Administer a nebulized albuterol, .05 percent, 0.5cc plus 2.5cc of saline administered by oral mask or mouthpiece.
 After the original administration, if not better, this dosage may be repeated two (2) more times.
 The container for individual dosages and containers holding non-individual dosages shall be marked "FOR EMERGENCY USE ONLY" in bold print.